mjstraughan/CubingHistory/docs/FewestMoves/FewestMovesSolvingOrigins.md

 ### Early Discussions

 In the early years of the Speed Solving Rubik's Cube Yahoo! group, some had shown an interest in solving a particular scramble in as few moves as possible.
 One standout example came in December 2002 when Lucas Winter suggested the idea of solving the same scramble multiple times to try to each time solve more quickly than the last, a solving style now called downsolving [^winter-2002].
-In one reply, Lars Petrus described his experience, stating that in addition to the initial challenge he spent time trying to find the shortest solution to memorize before downsolving [^petrus-2002].
+Lars Petrus replied with his experience, stating that, in addition to the initial challenge, he spent time trying to find the shortest solution to memorize before downsolving [^petrus-2002].
 Petrus found a 32 move solution, stating the possibility of using optimal last layer solutions to reduce the overall solution to 26 moves.
 Impressed by the low move count, Jessica Fridrich replied to the message by Petrus [^fridrich-2002].
 Fridrich sent the scramble to Mirek Goljan who found a 29 move solution.

 <ImageCollage
 images={[